Gut Renovations Challenges: Prep for a Smoother Remodel

 All of these “extra cost” issues are addressed in an orderly way via the change order: regular adjustments to the original contract that accommodate extra work, and which are signed by both you and the contractor.

-Architects & Designers need extra time
+Gutting a house?
+Architects & designers need extra time.

 If you plan on working with an architect or designer, be sure there is sufficient lead time for your design team to do their work.
 The bulk of the design team’s work comes before any physical remodel work happens.
 A solid design plan must come before the first piece of drywall or plaster is removed from the home.